-Tracing control is done by a kernel module, ltt-tracer, which updates the RCU list of active traces.
-It protects the update operation from concurrent writes by holding a mutex.
-Two types of data structure modifications can be done: the data element can be updated atomically, in which case it is safe to perform the modification without copying the complete trace control data structure as long as the mutex is held.
-Non-atomic updates must be done on a copy of the trace control structure, followed by a replacement of the old copy in the list by two successive pointer changes in this precise order: first setting the pointer to next element within the new copy and then setting the pointer to the new copy in the previous element.

-Then it waits for quiescent state, which allows memory reclamation of the old data structure.
-This ensures no active data structure readers, the probes, still hold a reference to the old structure when it is freed.
+The linked list containing tracing session nodes is protected against concurrent modifications with a global mutex and synchronized with respect to read-side traversal using RCU (Read-Copy Update) [McKenney 2004, Desnoyers et al. 2012].
+Two types of data structure modifications can be done: configuration elements within a session can be updated atomically, in which case it is safe to perform the modification without copying the complete trace session data structure as long as the mutex is held.
+Non-atomic updates must be done on a copy of the trace session structure, followed by a replacement of the old copy in the list by two successive pointer changes in this precise order: first setting the pointer to next element within the new copy and then setting the pointer to the new copy in the previous element.
+Then the update must wait for quiescent state, which allows memory reclamation of the old data structure.
+This ensures no active data structure readers, the probes, still hold a reference to the old tracing session structure when it is freed.